 Low cost of living

 With the exodus from the big cities, like Bristol and London, people are looking for more value for money for their hard work.
 And Plymouth offers that in droves.
 It’s one of the cheapest cities to live in in the UK and, crucially, it’s not quite as shit as many as the others on the list.

 Yes, you can live in Burnley, Rotherham and Hartlepool for less.
 But then let’s be honest, who wants to live in any of those by choice?
 (Sorry guys)

-In Plymouth you can pick up some epic digs for dirt cheap, and crucially, in a decent part of town.
-For anyone moving from a shitty stuido in London that is priceless.
+In Plymouth you can pick up some epic digs for relatively low prices, and crucially, in a decent part of town.
+For anyone moving from a shitty studio in London that is priceless.